chipsalliance/firrtl-spec/spec.md

 All wires, memory ports, instance ports, and module ports that can be connected to must be connected to under all conditions.
 Registers do not need to be connected to under all conditions, as it will keep its previous value if unconnected.

-## Conditional Scopes
+## Declarations within Conditional Regions

-Conditional statements create a new *conditional scope* within each of its `when`{.firrtl} and `else`{.firrtl} branches.

-Circuit components may be declared locally within a conditional scope.
-The name given to a circuit component declared this way must still be unique across all circuit components declared the module (see [@sec:namespaces]).
+The names of circuit components declared within conditional regions must be unique within their module's namespace (see [@sec:namespaces]).

-This differs from the behavior in most programming languages, where variables in a local scope can shadow variables declared outside that scope.
+> This differs from the behavior in most programming languages, where variables in a local scope can shadow variables declared outside that scope.

-A circuit components declared locally within a conditional scope may only be connected to within that scope.
+Circuit components declared within condition regions may only be used by operations within the same conditional scope or a child conditional scope.

 ## Conditional Last Connect Semantics